Join the LEAH Project

 What are the Different Internship Opportunities?

-• The STEM Teaching internship is a paid internship that runs during the school year.
-Applications typically open in the late summer/early fall.
+• The STEM Teaching Internship is a paid opportunity that runs during the school year.
+The application is open now until early October.
+Click here for the application and more details.

 • Youth are placed in out-of-school time programs to teach STEM curricula to elementary school students.